filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 1. Go to the latest [releases page in the Lotus GitHub repository](https://github.com/filecoin-project/lotus/releases/latest).
 1. Under **Assets**, download the AppImage.
-1. Open a terminal window and move to the location where you downloaded the AppImage to.
-This is likely your **Downloads** folder:
+1. Open a terminal window and move to the location where you downloaded the AppImage.
+This location is likely your **Downloads** folder:

     ```shell
     cd ~/Downloads